zaibshaikh/MOUSE/README.md

 # MOUSE
-All of Zaib's Script - Just for your Mouse
+All of Zaib's script - Just for your mouse